ahmedatyahassan/Machine-Learning-Algorithms-From-Scratch/README.md

-# Machine Learning Algorithms From Skratch using Pandas, Numpy, Matplotlib.
+# Machine Learning Algorithms From Scratch using Pandas, Numpy, Matplotlib.
 * Linear Regression with one var
 * Linear Regression with Multi var
 * Logistic Regression